-How can English support your future?
+How can the study of English support students beyond school?

 English provides a strong foundation for any job or profession that involves communication, writing and/or literary knowledge.
 These include advertising and marketing, writing and journalism, law, teaching, performing arts, government, linguistics, foreign languages, media and design.
 Careers in the sciences, engineering, technology and maths also need English and in fact any profession that requires analytical thinking, strong verbal and written communication, imagination or creativity can draw on the key skills acquired whilst studying English.